Hey, I'm Sivaguru Ayyadurai, founder of LotsSocial.

 4. Length tips

-Pro tip: Your AI agent can generate 5-10 variations instantly.
+Pro tip: Your AI agent can generate 5β10 variations instantly.
 Just give it the photo or idea.
+That is exactly the draft-and-approve workflow we built for small businesses, and the default behavior is draft-first.
+Nothing goes live without your sign-off.

 2026 trends: